abrham17/buget_manager/README.md

 **Built with ❤️ for Small and Medium Businesses**

-*Empowering SMBs with intelligent financial automation through cutting-edge AI technology.*
+*Empowering SMBs with intelligent financial automation through cutting-edge AI technology.*# buget_manager